devrelcollective/awesome-devrel/README.md

 * [swagger.io](https://swagger.io/): Swagger is the world’s largest framework of API developer tools for the OpenAPI Specification(OAS), enabling development across the entire API lifecycle, from design and documentation, to test and deployment.
 * [stoplight.io](http://stoplight.io/): StopLight, providing engineering teams with the best way to document, test, and build web APIs
 * [openapis.org](https://www.openapis.org/): Open API Initiative
+* [Postman](https://www.postman.com/api-documentation-generator/): Use Postman's API documentation feature to generate beautiful, machine-readable documentation for your API and automatically keep it up to date.

 ## Product feedback
 * [Haxor](https://haxor.sh/platform/): Haxor is the platform for developer experience feedback.
 Learn how to improve your DX by watching developers build with your product.
-* [NomNom](https://nomnom.it/): When your team wants to discover customer problems, do research for a new feature, collect evidence for your next sprint planning, share research findings and more, NomNom has your back.
+* [EnjoyHQ](https://getenjoyhq.com/): When your team wants to discover customer problems, do research for a new feature, collect evidence for your next sprint planning, share research findings and more, NomNom has your back.
 * [UserVoice](https://uservoice.com): User feedback software to help you listen to your customers, focus product development efforts on features that matter, and innovate efficiently.
 * [Sarahah](https://sarahah.com/): Lets your developer communities, friends or coworkers come with anonymous, constructive feedback on *you*.
 Risk of trolls, chance for gold.